SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Related Work

 \section{Related Work}

-Due to the importance of long-context inference, a substantial body of prior work accelerates attention by approximating top-$k$ selection and restricting computation to a small subset of tokens per query.
-Since identifying the top-$k$ tokens with the highest attention scores naively requires $\mathcal{O}(nd)$ computation, where $n$ is the number of tokens in the key--value cache and $d$ is the embedding size, several methods reduce either the effective dimensionality or the number of tokens considered.
-One line of work addresses this problem by approximating top-$k$ selection using dimensionality reduction techniques. \textsc{Double Sparsity}~\citep{yang2024double} reduces computation along the feature dimension by selecting a subset of channels to estimate query--key dot products, where channels are chosen via offline calibration of channel norms. \textsc{Quest}~\citep{pmlr-v235-tang24l} reduces computation along the token dimension by constructing page-level representations and selecting or discarding all tokens within a page jointly.
-While both approaches are effective in practice, they rely on data-dependent heuristics and do not provide theoretical guarantees on the resulting attention approximation.
-In Section~\ref{sec:exp}, we show that SOCKET matches or outperforms these methods using Llama-3.1-8B-Instruct and Qwen3-8B while offering a principled, data-agnostic alternative. \\ \\
+Given the importance of long-context inference, extensive prior work accelerates attention by approximating top-$k$ selection and restricting computation to a subset of tokens per query.
+One line of work uses dimensionality reduction: \textsc{Double Sparsity}~\citep{yang2024double} reduces computation along the feature dimension by selecting channels via offline calibration of channel norms, while \textsc{Quest}~\citep{pmlr-v235-tang24l} reduces computation along the token dimension by selecting tokens at the page level.
+Although effective, these approaches rely on data-dependent heuristics and lack theoretical guarantees.
+In Section~\ref{sec:exp}, we show that SOCKET matches or outperforms these methods on Llama-3.1-8B-Instruct and Qwen3-8B while providing a principled, data-agnostic alternative.
+A second line of work casts top-$k$ attention as retrieval. \textsc{RetrievalAttention}~\citep{liu2024retrievalattention} uses graph-based nearest neighbor search but offloads selection to the CPU due to irregular computation, introducing latency. \textsc{PQCache}~\citep{pqcache2025} integrates product quantization into KV-cache management for approximate retrieval, also relying on a CPU--GPU pipeline.
+In contrast, we show that data-agnostic random projections significantly accelerate TTFT while maintaining or improving accuracy (fig.~\ref{fig:pq_gpu}).
+SOCKET further outperforms \textsc{PQCache} on Llama-3.1-8B-Instruct and Qwen3-8B, while offering a simpler design (see Section~\ref{sec:exp}). \\ \\